griffithlab/rnaseq_tutorial_wiki/Home.md

 # Informatics for RNA-seq: A web resource for analysis on the cloud

 **NOTICE: This resource has been moved to <a href=https://rnabio.org/>rnabio.org</a>**.
-The version here will be maintained for legacy use, but all future development and maintenance will occur only at <a href=https://rnabio.org/>rnabio.org</a>.
+The version here will be maintained for legacy use only.
+All future development and maintenance will occur only at <a href=https://rnabio.org/>rnabio.org</a>.
+Please proceed to <a href=https://rnabio.org/>rnabio.org</a> for the current version of this course.
+---

 Welcome to the RNA-seq Tutorial.
 Use this page to navigate your way through all exercises.
 Each page has a link at the bottom to bring you back to this table of contents.
 A version of this tutorial was accompanied by a publication.
 If you find the materials here or in that paper useful, please cite the following: